Towed “Conundrums” spooled off steel pipe across the English Channel soon after D-Day.

 The first PLUTO system required a new kind of pipe that looked more like an undersea communications cable than an oil pipeline.
 It exploited existing subsea cable technology, but instead of a bundle of wiring at its core, a three-inch flexible lead pipe would carry fuel.

-Each mile of this new pipe would use over 46 tons of lead, steel tape and armored wire – crossing almost 70 miles from Isle of Wright to Cherbourg.
+Each mile of this new pipe would use over 46 tons of lead, steel tape and armored wire – crossing almost 70 miles from Isle of Wight to Cherbourg.

 Secret Pipelines on a Spool